 This contains curcumin, which has a number of health benefits including anti-inflammatory and anti-cancer properties.

 These fatty acids are all the rage these days and are particularly important for people with MTHFR genetic mutations.
-Find them naturally in algae, anchovies, beef (grass-fed), canola oil, caviar, flax seeds, halibut, herring, salmon, sardines, scallops, shrimp, swordfish, tuna (bluefin or albacore) and walnuts.
+Find them naturally in algae, anchovies, beef (grass-fed), caviar, flax seeds, halibut, herring, salmon, sardines, scallops, shrimp, swordfish, tuna (bluefin or albacore) and walnuts.

 Get it all in one place

 The following foods are on five or more of these lists, packing a punch when it comes to MTHFR nutrition: